proinsias/proinsias.github.io/_drafts/personal-disaster-recovery.md

 How could I develop a personal disaster recovery plan that would:

-1. improve upon the standard process of backup and restore of a "pet" computer,
+1. Improve upon the standard process of backup and restore of a "pet" computer,
-2. allow for a rapid recovery of my systems that enable me to get work done after they suffer damage, theft or other disaster, and
+2. Allow for a rapid recovery of my systems that enable me to get work done after they suffer damage, theft or other disaster, and
-3. test that recovery process regularly.
+3. Test that recovery process regularly.

 Here I'll discuss first the issues I've found with the backup/restore process, and then what I've come up with so far as an alternative.